hypnotox/teardown-api-stub-generator/README.md

 You have to have [Go](https://go.dev/) installed and in your PATH.

-Download the source
+Download the source and run `go run` in the directory do build the stubs from the current `api.xml` file.

 ## Useful IDE Extensions

 ### Lua
-These extensions are useful to extend type inference for Lua.
+These extensions extend type inference for Lua.
 - Visual Studio Code: https://marketplace.visualstudio.com/items?itemName=sumneko.lua
 - JetBrains IDEs: https://plugins.jetbrains.com/plugin/9768-emmylua